JamesHartojo/JamesHartojo/README.md

 **Let Me Introduce Myself🙌**

-- 🔭 I’m currently studying at Dian Nuswantoro University
+- 🔭 I’m a Fresh Graduate from Dian Nuswantoro University as Bachelor's of Informatics Engineering

-- 🌱 I’m currently learning about Data Science and Data Analyst
+- 🌱 I have a high ability in Data Science and Data Analyst

 - 👯 I’m looking to have a project collaboration about Machine Learning or Deep Learning